 In order to officially hold a place on a trip, you will need to complete our online application and submit an $800 deposit.
 The application can be found on our website by clicking the red “Enroll” button on the top of the webpage.
 This will take you to an online application.

 Once we receive your online application, we will contact you to answer any last minute questions and to secure the $800 deposit.
 This deposit is essential to holding the space.
 The easiest and fastest way to submit the deposit is with a credit card.
 We accept Visa, MasterCard and American Express.
 You may also pay with a debit card, e-check, or physical check.
 If you opt to pay the deposit with a physical check, your student’s spot is not secured until ARCC has received the check in the mail.
 If we don’t have a deposit held by credit card or check, then please don’t consider the space reserved.

 Upon receipt of your application and deposit, you will receive access to an online family portal, containing more detailed information about your specific program, as well as a number of forms for you to complete pertaining to your trip.

 What if my first choice of program is not available?

-Since many programs fill by mid-January, there is a chance that your first choice will already be full.
+Since many programs fill by mid-February, there is a chance that your first choice will already be full.
 We have a waitlist for all programs, dates, and age groups.
 Many students sign up for their second choice program and put their name on a waitlist for their first choice.
 If a space opens up on your first choice of program, we will contact you to see if you would like to move to this trip.
 If you do decide to move, the program deposit and any tuition paid are transferable between programs.